 In our example the CNAME records will look like this:

 Host name: selector1._domainkey.example.com

 Points to address or value: selector2-example-com._domainkey.example.onmicrosoft.com

 Please pay close attention to the domainGUID which does not use a full stop "." but a dash "-" instead.
 This is taken from the MX record of your custom domain, in this case example.com

-The reason behind the two CNAME records is because Microsoft rotates the two keys for added security.
+The reason behind the two CNAME records is that Microsoft rotates the two keys for added security.

 Enabling DKIM signing